Climate Hope Campaigns

 Why We Are Called to Climate Action

-One could argue that all of us have a self-interest in doing everything we can to fight climate change.
+One could argue that all of us have a self-interest in doing everything we can to address the climate crisis.
 As Christians, however, we are called beyond our individual lives to love our neighbor and to care for all of God’s creation.
 To be in right relationship with our neighbors and God’s creation is ultimately at the heart of being in right relationship with God.
 To put it more succinctly, when we talk about what it means to be in right relationship we are talking about justice.
 As disciples of Jesus, we are called to put justice into action.

 Today, justice takes many different and interconnected forms.
 We see this especially in the climate crisis.
 The burdens of pollution do not fall on everyone equally.
 Climate-related disasters do not affect everyone the same.
 Race, poverty, and other societal inequities all play a role in who currently suffers the most and who faces the greatest impending dangers.
 Often those who have contributed the least to climate change are those who are impacted the most.